mayankiet/HonestFoodAssignment/README.md

 4.)
 Rebuild the project on your machine.

-Tech stack in Framework :- Java, Selenium, Gradle, TestNG, inteliJ,
+Tech stack in Framework :- Java, Selenium, Gradle, TestNG, inteliJ IDE.

+Framework Structure :- I'm using POM design pattern in order to implement this framework.